Opus10/django-pgtrigger/docs/index.rst

 Next steps
 ~~~~~~~~~~

-We recommend everyone start with the :ref:`basics` first.
+We recommend everyone first read:

+* The :ref:`basics` for an overview
-Afterwards, read the :ref:`cookbook` for examples of row-level, statement-level, built-in, and raw
+* The :ref:`cookbook` for trigger examples
-triggers.
-There is :ref:`further_reading` for additional reading and videos.
+* :ref:`further_reading` for additional reading and videos.

 Other advanced topics are available: